oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-151100.md

    ```

 > [!NOTE]
-> When upgrading to WebLogic Server 15.1.1 BETA, the `UpgradeTo1511` recipe must be run _after_ the Java and Jakarta recipes.
+> When upgrading to WebLogic Server 15.1.1, the `UpgradeTo1511` recipe must be run _after_ the Java and Jakarta recipes.

 ## Run using Maven with the `<plugin>` in the `pom.xml` file